dkroy1746/CV_Rewriter_MultiAgent_Google_ADK_Project/.ipynb_checkpoints/README-checkpoint.md

 2. Parse the job description text file
 3. Analyze your CV content (skills, experience, keywords)
 4. Analyze the JD requirements
-5. Research the hiring company
+5. Research the hiring company using the google_search tool
 6. Generate an optimized CV

 **Key Components:**